Perhaps the most powerful message is the simplest. It’s gratitude.

-So it’s a kindness to endorse people for the skills that they are themselves trying to promote, pushing those to the top, getting the feedback loop to work in their favor.
+So it’s a kindness to endorse people for the skills that they are themselves trying to promote, pushing those to the top, and getting the feedback loop to work in their favor.

 To see which skills the person is promoting, scan the list of their endorsements.
 If the numbers aren’t sequential, then they’ve changed the order manually and they’re actively promoting a skill.
 They’re asking for help!

 This is an especially nice thing to do for young people, people in career transition or anyone new to any industry.

 Here’s a trick that will put you in the top 1% of marketers and networkers of all kinds: lick a stamp!
 Do what 99% of people don’t do and send a handwritten thank you note.

 It’s the forgotten inbox.

 They only take a minute to write, but they stay on the profile forever.
 Take five minutes to write a thoughtful, detailed LinkedIn recommendation.
 This is a very powerful way to give thanks.